Monday, November 30, 2015

 James Burke, The Day the Universe Changed (episode 10)

 Burke is proposing that the next phase in human development will move beyond the confines of pigeon-holed ideological positions to a more fluid, constantly changing playing field.
-The catalyst for this evolutionary step, a as Burke perceived it in 1985, was the humble computer chip.
+The catalyst for this evolutionary step, as Burke perceived it in 1985, was the humble computer chip.
 While the Internet was in use during the 1980s, its use was largely limited to so-called “elite users” in academia, government, and industry.
 Indeed, it was not until the development of the Internet’s “killer app,” the World Wide Web in 1989, that its use began to spread to the general public.

 Burke’s and other futurists’ claim that such an evolution in communications technology would lead to telecommuting, a move away from urban areas, and a subsequent decrease in automobile traffic has only partially come true.
 While the Internet has allowed for many people to work and study at home, urban population density and traffic congestion has only increased.
 Nevertheless, the power the Internet has made available to the layperson is considerable.
 Individuals are now empowered to communicate with the world, and earn money, on a scale never before possible.
 Academic research that would take days to complete before the Internet I can now complete in a matter of hours.
 Individuals and small businesses now have easy access to worldwide markets.
 Patients can look up their own diseases and consult with their doctors more informatively about their treatment.